 The operation is not prescribed unless absolutely necessary.

-If the adenoids do not cause serious violations, then they try to stop their growth conservatively.
-In case of ineffectiveness of treatment and further growth of pathology, surgery cannot be avoided.
+If the adenoids do not cause serious problems, then they try to stop their growth conservatively.
+If treatment is not effective and the pathology continues to grow, surgery cannot be avoided.

-Some parents who underwent removal of adenoids in childhood remember it as an unpleasant and painful procedure.
-They refuse to subject their child to it.
-But it is worth noting that in those days this operation was carried out without anesthesia.
-Therefore, the memories remained sad.
+Some parents who had their adenoids removed as children remember it as an unpleasant and painful procedure.
+They refuse to expose their child to it.
+But it is worth noting that in those days this operation was performed without anesthesia.
+That's why the memories remain sad.

 Expert opinion